kevin-anadon/matrix-operations/README.md

-# matx-js
+# matrx-js
-`matx-js` is an npm package that provides matrix operations for any dimension matrix.
+`matrx-js` is an npm package that provides matrix operations for any dimension matrix.
 It provides methods to calculate the determinant using the adjoint and inverse, as well as a method to format a matrix as a string.

 ## Installation
-To use `matx-js`, install it via npm:
+To use `matrx-js`, install it via npm:

 ```
-npm install matx-js
+npm install matrx-js
 ```

 ## Usage
-To use matx-js, import it in your code:
+To use matrx-js, import it in your code:

 ```
-const matrixOps = require('matx-js');
+const matrixOps = require('matrx-js');
 ```

 ### determinant(matrix)